<img height="1" width="1" src="https://www.facebook.com/tr?id=895499563962321&amp;ev=PageView &amp;noscript=1">

 European Starling Black Birds In Attic

-European Starlings can be identified by their black feathers with a greenish blue iridescence that’s covered in white spots, and having a pointed yellow bill.
-They are relatively small birds that are 7.9-9.1 inches long with a 12.2-15.8 inch wingspan.
-They are arguably the most common nuisance bird in New Jersey and Eastern Pennsylvania.
-The massive groups of noisy black birds on your lawn are probably European starlings.
+European Starlings are arguably the most common nuisance birds in New Jersey.
+The massive groups of noisy black birds on your lawn are probably of this kind.
 We’ve all encountered them outdoors, but they are a significant problem when they nest in attics.

 House Sparrows